dfkaye/vm-shim/README.md

 rawgithub page
 --------------

-TODO - refactor to test page usable in testem and/or rawgithub -
+Using @pivotallabs'

-Using @pivotallabs' <a href='https://github.com/pivotal/jasmine'>jasmine</a> for the browser suite.
+<a href='http://jasmine.github.io/2.0/introduction.html'>jasmine 2.0</a> for the
+browser suite.

-The *jasmine* test page is viewable on
+The *jasmine2* test page is viewable on
-<a href='//rawgithub.com/dfkaye/vm-shim/master/test/browser/SpecRunner.html'
+<a href='//rawgithub.com/dfkaye/vm-shim/master/test/jasmine2-test.html'
    target='_new' title='opens in new tab or window'> rawgithub</a>.